Making a complaint about workplace sexual harassment

 With the Australian Human Rights Commission

-Alternatively, you can also contact your relevant state or territory anti-discrimination body.
+Sexual harassment complaints can also be made to your relevant state or territory anti-discrimination body.

 With your workplace health and safety regulator